aandr26/AWS-SAP-C01-Study-Guide/docs/5_Compute/5c_Serverless/Lambda_indepth.md

   * You directly control the memory allocated for Lambda functions whereas vCPU is allocated indirectly.
   * Function timeout of 900s (15 minutes).
     * Anything longer and you cannot use Lambda directly.
+  * When connecting to a private VPC, Lambda creates ENIs within the target VPC.

   * **Logging:**
     * CloudWatch